TheCodingCvrlo/Econ-Bocconi/README.md

 # econometrics

-group assignment aied at checking ability of taylor rule in predicting cb interest rates
+group assignment aimed at checking ability of taylor rule to predict policy interest rates in Australia